apache/trafficserver/doc/admin/traffic-server-error-messages.en.rst

 ============================

 ``Accept port is not between 1 and 65535.
-Please check configuration`` The port specified in the :file:`records.config` file that accepts incoming HTTP requests is not valid.
+Please check configuration`` The port specified in :file:`records.config` that accepts incoming HTTP requests is not valid.

 ``Self loop is detected in parent proxy configuration``